DavidOppenauer/CCL1/diary.md

 Today I gave up on the gravity, so now my game is 3d Topdown.
 I implemented spider enemies that crawl on the floor (If I fix the gravity they crawl on the wall, very clever) and I made a new hitbox for the player that only activates if he presses "j" on the keyboard, I also drew some sprites.
 I implemented knockback and leave enemy corpse the floor

 20/1/25
 Today I fixed the enemys glitching through the floor by making a better gameloop with the help of lucas.
 Then i made keyObjects and an exit if you have all the keys.
 Also the player has health now and disappears when he dies.

+21/1/25
+Today I made a main Menu with a start button and drew Sprites for walking and attacking for the player.

+22/1/25
+Today I drew the Enemys, completed the different gameScreens...